The rhythm of the liturgical seasons

 We are invited to participate with our whole being: mind, heart, and body.
 During Holy Week, Christians commemorate the Passion of Christ, Who died on Good Friday in reparation for the sins of mankind, and rose on Easter Sunday to give new life to all who believe.
 Thus, while Holy Week is solemn and sorrowful, it also anticipates the joy of Easter through the recognition of God's goodness in sending His Son to die for our salvation.

 This day commemorates the triumphant entrance of Christ into Jerusalem (Matthew 21:1-9), when palm branches were placed in His path, before His arrest on Holy Thursday and His Crucifixion on Good Friday.
-Masses will be held at 5 p.m. on Saturday and 9 a.m. on Sunday.
+Mass will be held at 9 a.m. on Sunday.

-St. Joseph Parish and The Sisterhood of St. Joseph cordially invite you to our Annual Palm Sunday Pancake Breakfast on April 2, 10 a.m. to Noon, in Hughes Hall.
+St. Joseph Parish and The Sisterhood of St. Joseph cordially invite you to our Annual Palm Sunday Pancake Breakfast on April 2, 10 to 11:30 a.m., in Hughes Hall.
 The event features "All You Can Eat" Buttermilk Pancakes served with sausage patties & syrup, fruit toppings, and your choice of coffee, tea, o.j. or milk.
-Great Family Prices: Adults $8.00 • Seniors & Children (6-12) $5.00 • Children 5 & Under FREE.
+Great Family Prices: Adults $10.00 • Seniors & Children (6-12) $5.00 • Children 5 & Under FREE.
 Plus, each child in attendance gets a chance for a FREE drawing for two Easter baskets filled with goodies!
 Theme Basket Raffles are also part of the fun!

 Palm Crosses: From medieval times, people have believed that blessed palms formed into the shape of a cross would protect them from danger.
 Click here to view an instruction video.